Tickets now on sale for Carols in the City

 The majestic, domed venue of St Stephen Walbrook church is steeped in history, having been erected to the designs of Sir Christopher Wren following the destruction of its medieval predecessor in the Great Fire of London.

-The event will run from 17:00–20:00 and will boast a selection of popular Christmas carols and a festive reading from Sophie Thompson, as well as a VIP pre-event.
+The event will run from 17:00–20:00 and will boast a selection of popular Christmas carols, the Medici choir, and a festive reading from Sophie Thompson, as well as a VIP pre-event.

-Join Fight for Sight for a sing-along to some classic Christmas carols and a collection of festive readings for all the family to enjoy, followed by a drinks and mince pie reception in the church.
+Join Fight for Sight for a sing-along to some classic Christmas carols and a collection of festive readings from Fight for Sight researchers for all the family to enjoy, followed by a drinks and mince pie reception in the church.

 Ticket prices start at £30 – or £50 to join the VIP event with Sophie Thompson – and will help fund pioneering eye research into preventing sight loss and treating eye disease.